almic/zombie-game/README.md

 My first game project, an arcade-style zombie FPS.
 Collect weapons, ammo, and blast zombies.

-# Day / Night
+# TODO

+- [ ] Investigate if stairs can be fixed with sliding/ stepping up
+- [ ] Investigate weird snapping bug
+- [ ] Make each weapon have its own UI scene for displaying the weapon and ammo
+- [ ] Add more zombie types
+- [ ] Level blocking
-- [ ] Match mie power to moon illuminance (see above)
+- [ ] Camera Smooth (generic)
-- [ ] Fog at dawn and dusk, set with a curve.
-This looks bad right now.
+- [X] Set up day / night settings for transitions
 - [X] Moon illumination to scale depending on the phase, look up real equations.
       The full moon is more than 2x brighter than a half-moon!
 Non-linear!
 - [X] Sun light energy to diminish accurately to the transmittance in the sky (lut texture)